Achievable logoAchievable logo

 The only transfer that is not eligible involves moving funds from an annuity to a life insurance contract.
 The reason is that annuity payments are taxable (growth above the basis is taxable as ordinary income), while death benefits of life insurance policies are tax-free to the beneficiary.
 If the IRS allowed this, investors could use this loophole and move taxable annuity money into a life insurance product with a tax-free death benefit payment.
 Bottom line - exchanges from annuities to life insurance are taxable events.

-To make a recommendation to exchange from one product to the other, the representative must consider the following:
+To recommend an exchange from one product to another, the representative must consider the following:

 • The amount of surrender charges and/or fees assessed